Gogo1951/Open-Sesame/README.md

 ### Loot Toasts

-Loot Toasts replace the need to keep the loot window open.
-They briefly show everything you pick up and can be positioned and customized with settings for font, size, outline, duration, row count, and stacking direction.
+- **Every pickup, at a glance** // Each item and coin pickup gets a brief on-screen toast, so hiding the loot window never costs you a thing.
+- **Put it where you want it** // Drag the stack anywhere, then set the font, size, outline, duration, row count, and which way it grows.
+- **The good stuff always shows** // Raise the minimum quality, and quest items, recipes, mounts, pets, keys, bags, Bind on Pickup items, and containers still get a toast.

 <img width="400" src="https://github.com/user-attachments/assets/7e3dc009-ba1e-42bd-98e4-9fe3f65a57c3" />